MartenVandenBerghe/multiview/README.txt

 GOAL

-The reconstruction of 3D scenes from multiple camera veiws.
+The reconstruction of 3D scenes from multiple camera views.